The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Performance Evaluation

-To determine how well the proposed genetic sequencing algorithm works in the scenarios where congestion is not sustained, but happens in sporadic bursts, we conducted an experiment where initially each block contains a low amount of transactions, then a high number of transactions for some time after which it goes back to the initial flow of transactions.
-We kept the number of executors at 4 and the execution deadline at 62500 units for Sui dataset.
-The maximum number of deferrals was set to 200, so that no transactions would get canceled.
-The results showing the absolute number of deferred transactions for each block for Sui are shown in Figure~\ref{Number of deffered txs under a spike Sui}.
-Here we see greater variation in the results of heuristic schedulers.
+To determine how well our genetic sequencing algorithm works in a scenario where congestion is not sustained but happens in sporadic bursts, we conducted an experiment where initially blocks contain a small number of transactions, then a high number of transactions for some time, and finally a small number of transactions again.
+We kept the number of executors at $4$ and the execution deadline at $62,500$ units for the Sui dataset.
+The maximum number of deferrals was set to $200$, so that no transactions would get canceled.
+The results showing the absolute number of deferred transactions for each block for Sui are shown in Fig.~\ref{Number of deffered txs under a spike Sui}.
+We see greater variations in the results of the heuristic baselines.
 The lack of gap filling prevented the Sui sequencer from recovering from the congestion.
-The Given and GP sequencers achieved similar results, recovering by block 130.
-LET and Random sequencers recovered around block 90 with LET sequencer showing a more rapid reduction of congestion, but then decreasing more slowly.
-Both of the genetic sequencers cleared congestion the fastest, with GE50 doing it by block 60 and GE10 by block 70.
+The Given and GP sequencers achieved similar results, recovering by block $130$.
+The LET and Random sequencers recovered around block $90$ with the LET sequencer showing a more rapid reduction of congestion, but then decreasing more slowly.
+Both of the genetic sequencers cleared congestion the fastest, with GE50 doing it by block $60$ and GE10 by block $70$.

-For the Ethereum-based dataset the parameters were the same, with the only difference of execution deadline being, once again, set to 1250000 units.
-The results are shown in Figure~\ref{Number of deffered txs under a spike Ethereum}.
+For the Ethereum-based dataset the parameters were the same, with the only difference of execution deadline being, once again, set to $1,250,000$ units.
+The results are shown in Fig.~\ref{Number of deffered txs under a spike Ethereum}.
 For the Ethereum-based dataset the congestion was less severe and generally cleared much sooner than in the case of Sui.
-Besides that, the trend of how quickly sequencers manage to resolve congestion mirrors the Sui results with the exception of Random sequencer performing on par with Given and GP sequencers.
+Besides that, the trend of how quickly sequencers manage to resolve congestion mirrors the Sui results with the exception of the Random sequencer performing on par with the Given and GP sequencers.
 This is likely because gas prices do not play a role in this scenario.

-\subsection{Fair ordering}
+\subsection{Fair Ordering}